health-data-science-OR/jupyterlab-introduction/README.md

 * It is recommended that at - a minimum - down and install a Anaconda 3 distribution https://www.anaconda.com/
 * **The default base conda environment is sufficient to run the notebooks in this class.**
-* For those wishing to use the same version of Jupyter and Python, the class is also provided with a conda virtual environment: `hds_learn_jupyter`.
+* For those wishing to use the same version of Jupyter and Python, the class is also provided with a conda virtual environment: `hds_code`.
 To install the dependences run the following in a terminal:

 ```
-conda env create -f environment.yml
+conda env create -f binder/environment.yml

-conda activate hds_learn_jupyter
+conda activate hds_code
 ```

 ---